LANDSCAPES

 15”x30” Acrylic on Canvas - SOLD

-I have always been fascinated by the death and rebirth cycle of the wild spaces.
-The dead feeds the birth of the new vegetation and is a necessary part of the life cycle.
-We grow through changes and the death of parts of ourselves evolving each moment.
-Knowing the beauty of growth, although sometimes painful in its process, serves as a signal to trust the cycle.
+I have always been fascinated by the death-and-rebirth cycle of the wild spaces.
+The dead feed the birth of the new vegetation and are a necessary part of the life cycle.
+We grow through changes and the death of parts of ourselves, evolving each moment.
+Knowing the beauty of growth, sometimes painful in its process, serves as a signal to trust the cycle.

 stand upon me